Hero City (Soviet Union): Moscow

 At the gates of the Soviet capital, the German invaders suffered their first defeat in 1941.
 The advance of the German Army Group Centre came to a halt in late November 1941, at the outskirts of Moscow itself.
-The Soviet Government had by then been evacuated, yet Joseph Stalin remained heroically in the city.
+The Soviet Government had by then been evacuated, yet Joseph Stalin remained in the city.
 The population helped build defensive positions in the streets.
 The underground metro stations provided shelter during German air raids.

 General Georgy Zhukov, who assumed command of the city's defence, largely left close combat tactics to the local commanders on the city's approaches, and focused on concentrating fresh troops from Siberia for an eventual counter-attack.
 The Soviet counter-offensive was launched on December 5 and 6, 1941.
 In the freezing cold of an unusually harsh winter, Soviet forces, including well-equipped ski battalions, drove the exhausted Germans back out of reach of Moscow and consolidated their positions on January 7, 1942.
 The victory in the battle provided an important boost in morale for the Soviet population.
 Moscow was awarded the title Hero City in 1965.